Marcellis/mad-codelabs/docs/level4-task2/level4-task-2.md

 - The game history should be displayed.
 - The user should be able to clear the game history.

-The images used can be download from this [link](https://docs.google.com/uc?export=download&id=1tQ1l5_LyIVqytaVXUc874FIMMjeEKxxR)
+The images used can be downloaded from this [link](https://docs.google.com/uc?export=download&id=1tQ1l5_LyIVqytaVXUc874FIMMjeEKxxR)

 The end result should look something like this (**note** statistics are optional, see the extra section):

-// todo add pic

 ### Tips

 Storing object references in Room is not possible.
-So if you want to use enums or a Date object in the Game Entity class you will be needing TypeConverters, the following link has good documentation and even an example using a Date object on how to use [TypeConverters](https://developer.android.com/training/data-storage/room/referencing-data)
+So if you want to use enums, or a Date object in the Game Entity class you will be needing TypeConverters, the following link has some good documentation and even an example using a Date object on how to use [TypeConverters](https://developer.android.com/training/data-storage/room/referencing-data)

 ### Solution